geohai/geohai-website/products/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Products

 We believe in open and replicable science, and open-source software.
+This page lists products such as software, visual analytics apps, code, dataset or models that are usable by others.
+Not all our research leads to products like that, but still, coding is used to conduct the analysis.
+For those, see the code repos linked on the [Publications]({{ site.baseurl }}/research/) page.

-Clicking on each card below takes you to the source code repository.
-Some projects have a "Visit Live Website" link, which takes you to the, well, live website for that project!
+Clicking on each card below takes you to the source code repository, and if there is a "Visit Live Website" link, it is linking to the live websire, dataset or models page.
 If you need assistance with a product, please feel free to contact us.

 {% include section.html %}